Eminent Domain Representation for Florida Property Owners & Businesses

 Representing Business and Property Owners in Eminent Domain Cases in Fort Pierce, Port St. Lucie, Vero Beach, Stuart, & Okeechobee.

-NEILL GRIFFIN MARQUIS provides eminent domain representation primarily in the 19th Circuit, that is St. Lucie, Indian River, Martin & Okeechobee Counties.
+NEILL GRIFFIN MARQUIS, PLLC provides eminent domain representation primarily in the 19th Circuit, that is St. Lucie, Indian River, Martin & Okeechobee Counties.
 Our firm will also accept cases in Brevard and Polk Counties as well as other locations in Florida.

 Richard Neill, Jr., is primarily responsible for these cases, and has over thirty years-experience in litigation, trial, mediation and settlement of many types of cases, including eminent domain cases.
 He is certified as a Civil Trial Lawyer and as a Circuit Civil Mediator.
 Over the past ten years, he has represented a condemning authority on a 35 parcel project in Bartow, and has represented property owners, tenants and business owners on a number of local projects, listed below, addressing (in the appropriate case) issues such as:

 - Recovery of Damages to any Remaining Property

 - Recovery of Business Damages for Owners and Tenants

 - Related Constitutional and Real Estate Issues

 - Oslo Road Interchange Project (Vero Beach)

 - Oslo Road Widening Project (Vero Beach)